dudeperf3ct/dudeperf3ct.github.io/sensei/jeff_bezos.md

 Bezoism
 ===========================

+I believe in power of wandering.
+All of my best decisions in business and in life have been made with heart, intuition, guts, not analysis.

+The secret sauce of Amazon, the number one thing that has made Amazon a successful company by far is obsessive, compulsive focus on customer as opposed to obession over the competitor.

 The great things about we humans in general is, we are always improving things.
 Entrepreneurs and inventors, they follow their curosity, their passions and they figure something out and they figure how to make it better and they're never satisified.
 In my view, you need to harness that energy primarily on your customers instead of on your competitors.

 I see the companies, even the young small startups companies, entrepreneurs go awry as they start to pay attention to their competition than they do to their customers.